-- The Fellows are required to meet regularly with the Executive Director of the LaunchLab to refine their idea and report progress.
+- The Fellows will meet monthly at the minimum, with Executive Director of LaunchLab to refine their idea and report progress.
 The full cohort will meet monthly to share their experiences, receive additional training and make recommendations for improving and expanding entrepreneurship across campus.
 These meetings may be in person or via teleconference and may include other cohorts of IDEA Fellows.

 - Fellows will serve for two years.
 Course development compensation occurs in year one only.
 Training and limited grant funding opportunities will continue during year two, and Fellows are encouraged to seek external funding to advance their efforts further.

-- The fourth cohort of IDEA Fellows will be named by early March 2020 and should be prepared to attend out-of-town training May 25-29, 2020.
+- The fifth cohort of IDEA Fellows will be named by early March 2021 and should be prepared to attend training in late May 2021.